Hygiene and prevention

-Begin to brush your teeth from the buccal surface of the upper jaw on the left (1st segment), where you perform a brush 10 sweeping movements, and then pass gradually over all other segments (10 movements for each segment).
+Begin to brush your teeth from the buccal surface of the upper jaw on the left (1st segment), where you perform 10 sweeping movements with a brush, and then pass gradually over all other segments (10 movements for each segment).

 After that, clean the palatal surface of the right teeth, passing through the segments from left to right, making 10 sweeping movements on each segment.

 The next step in brushing your teeth is to clean the chewing surface of the molars and premolars.
 Cleaning is performed by movements along and then across the chewing surface.
 It is necessary to make 10-15 movements on each side.

 On the lower jaw, teeth are cleaned in the same sequence – first on the buccal, then on the lingual and finally on the masticatory surface of the teeth (from left to right).